gksriharsha/gksriharsha/README.md

 <img alt="MySQL" src="https://img.shields.io/badge/MySQL-00000F?style=for-the-badge&logo=mysql&logoColor=black&labelColor=white" />

 This application will contain scripts in other languages to get the native run time performance.

+## *RSFS  algorithm*

+This is a dimensionality reduction algorithm implemented in Python.
+Please this [article](https://gksriharsha.medium.com/random-subset-feature-selection-a-dimensionality-reduction-approach-8f2b3876acd8) for more details.
 ## About me

 <hr>